Data-driven priors and their posterior concentration rates: Acknowledgments

 \section{Acknowledgments}

-The authors are extremely grateful to the associate editor and three anonymous referees for their detailed comments and suggestions which allowed us to improve the paper.
-This work is partially supported by the U.~S.~National Science Foundation, grants DMS--1506879 and DMS--1507073.
+The authors are grateful to the associate editor and anonymous referees for their detailed comments and suggestions.
+This work is partially supported by the U.~S.~National Science Foundation, grants DMS--1506879 and DMS--1737933.